I’m Isabel Spradlin and I’m so glad you’re here!

 A bit more about me . . .

-In the last ten years, I have started and helped to run two different networking groups for practitioners, participated in (and occasionally run) countless workshops, seminars, and business building classes.
+In the last twelve years, I have started and helped to run two different networking groups for practitioners, participated in (and occasionally run) countless workshops, seminars, and business building classes.
 I’ve worked with mentors, mentored others, and once my practice was stable, created solid online programs for my specialty (abdominal massage) in order to serve thousands of people beyond my own in-person practice.
 All of which to say, I know this business.
 I know this industry.
 I know the joys and frustrations, the true ups and downs of being a long-time massage therapist in private practice . . . because I am one.
 I’ve done all of this because I feel so passionately that anyone and everyone who wants their own private practice, should have one.
 I really believe that is the best thing for all of us.

 When you are truly happy in your own private practice, our whole profession benefits.
 Check out the programs page here.